Apple likes to say that its products "change everything." But can

 Even after the success of the iPhone and iPad, Apple declined to integrate touchscreens into its computers, like the MacBook Air, because designers and the late visionary CEO Steve Jobs felt it would be too awkward for people to reach horizontally toward the screen while working.

 But the Live Tiles on Windows-powered phones and mobile devices, which allow users to keep numerous features active on their home screen with updating information, have proven to be the most popular aspect of the OS.

 If it takes off, it could force Apple to react, just as it did this week by releasing a smaller version of the iPad in response to competitor models.

-But it's a major gamble by the Redmond, Wash.-based giant, whose programs most of the world's PCs.
+But it's a major gamble by the Redmond, Wash.-based software giant, whose programs power most of the world's PCs.